 When expressing RSMAP topologies, “S” refers to sockets and “C” refers to cores, and the topology mask reflects the number of sockets, cores (and threads) available on a CPU.
 By convention cores expressed in upper-case (“C”) have good affinity while cores expressed in lower-case (“c”) have a poor affinity.

 With RSMAPs, we have precise control over how GPU jobs can bind CPU cores to GPU workloads.

 Suppose we want to run a job that needs a single CPU core associated with a GPU connected on a local PCIe bus.
-In this case, we can use the syntax below, and UGE will pick a host and assign a core and GPU based on the RSMAP host-specific topology mask.
+In this case, we can use the syntax below, and UGE will pick a host and assign a core and GPU (of any type) based on the RSMAP host-specific topology mask.

 We can also submit a job that requests all free available cores with affinity to a GPU.
 This will prevent other jobs from being assigned to cores with affinity to the same GPU that could potentially conflict with our GPU workload.

 For many GPU workloads (like parallel MPI-enabled Deep Learning workloads) we need to schedule GPUs as parallel workloads.
 This is easily accomplished using parallel environment (PE) features in UGE.

 Consider an example where the allocation rule in our PE is 28 slots on each machine.
 We want to reserve four machines (each with 28 host slots) and four GPUs per host for a parallel job that requires 112 host slots and 16 physical GPUs.